brightway-lca/multifunctional/README.md

 ### Other custom allocation functions

 To have complete control over allocation, add your own function to `allocation_strategies`.
-This function should take an input of `multifunctional.MultifunctionalProcess`, and return a list of dictionaries.
-These dictionaries can follow the [normal `ProcessWithReferenceProduct` data schema](https://github.com/brightway-lca/bw_interface_schemas/blob/5fb1d40587aec2a4bb2248505550fc883a91c355/bw_interface_schemas/lci.py#L83), but the new node datasets need to also include the following:
+This function should take an input of *either* `multifunctional.MaybeMultifunctionalProcess` or a plain data dictionary, and return a list of data dictionaries *including the original input process*.
+These dictionaries can follow the [normal `ProcessWithReferenceProduct` data schema](https://github.com/brightway-lca/bw_interface_schemas/blob/5fb1d40587aec2a4bb2248505550fc883a91c355/bw_interface_schemas/lci.py#L83), but the result datasets need to also include the following:

 * `mf_parent_key`: Integer database id of the source multifunctional process
-* `type`: Should always be "readonly_process"
+* `type`: One of "readonly_process", "process", or "multifunctional"

-Furthermore, the code of the allocated processes (`allocated_product_code`) must be written to each functional edge (and that edge saved so this data is persisted).
+Furthermore, the code of the allocated processes (`mf_allocated_process_code`) must be written to each functional edge (and that edge saved so this data is persisted).
 See the code in `multifunctional.allocation.generic_allocation` for an example.

+## Technical notes

+### Specifying `code` values for allocated processes

+When allocating a multifunctional process to separate monofunctional processes, we need to generate `code` values for each monofunctional process.
+This can be done by specifying `desired_code` for the functional exchange.
+See `dev/basic_example.ipynb` for a simple example.

+When writing a multifunctional process, we need to create artificial edges to allocated processes which don't exist yet.
+You can't therefore directly specify the `code` of such an edge.

 ### Separate `product` nodes

 By default, the allocation function creates chimaera process+product nodes.
 However, we recommend distinguishing products and processes as best practice, and this is supported by `multifunctional`.
 You will need to create the `product` nodes yourself; they can be in the same multifunctional database, or in another database.

-To create a functional link to a `product` node in the same database, you only need to specify that product's "code" in the functional edge data.
+To create a functional link to a `product` node in the same database, you should specify an exchange `input` to the desired product.
 See `dev/split_products.ipynb` for a simple example.

-To create a functional link to a `product` node in another database, you should specify the complete `input` (e.g. `(some_database, some_code)`), as we can't infer the database in this case.
+The product can be in the mutifunctional database, but doesn't have to be.

 ## How does it work?